willrob-lab/pygame-space-shooter/README.md

 - Destroy enemies and avoid getting hit

 ## Installation
--copy and paste this in your terminal: git clone https://github.com/willrob-lab/pygame-space-shooter.git cd pygame-space-shooter
+-copy and paste this in your terminal 1st: git clone https://github.com/willrob-lab/pygame-space-shooter.git copy and paste this in your terminal 2nd: cd pygame-space-shooter

 -install Pygame (if you dont have it already )